Russia strikes Ukraine housing; detains refugees at border

 Russia vetoed a legally binding Security Council resolution on Sept.
 30 to condemn annexation referendums in the four Ukrainian regions as illegal.
 The General Assembly's resolutions aren't legally binding.

-Hanna Arhirova in Ukraine contributed to this report, as did Edith M. Lederer at the United Nations.
+Associated Press writers Hanna Arhirova in Ukraine and Edith M. Lederer at the United Nations contributed to this report.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine